noproblem-james/data_imputation/README.md

 There are many possible answers to the question: "What constitutes a good model?"
 Some examples are:

 * Improved accuracy: Obviously the more accurate the model is, the better.
 Models are generally scored by RMSE (root mean squared error).
-A model with better RMSE score would be an improvement.
+A model with a lower RMSE score constitutes an improvement.

 * Improved ‘stability’ against key features: An important use case is to predict the impact, or return on investment (ROI), of operator-controlled parameters described above.
-A model that is not stable relative to these parameters looks ‘bad’ to the end users, and causes them to lose trust in the model & methodology.
+A model that is not stable relative to these parameters causes the end user to doubt the model and/or methodology.

-* Improved ‘accuracy’ against key features: As above, computing ROI against controllable parameters is the primary way users interact with the model.
+* Improved 'responsiveness' against key features: As above, computing ROI against controllable parameters is the primary way users interact with the model.
 A model where the impacts of stage count, proppant, and fluid are most accurately represented is probably superior to a model where those features are ‘masked’ by other proxy signals.

-* Improved performance across time intervals: the code we provided only generates a point-in-time prediction, but the purpose of the software, is to predict the “production curve” of a well - it’s performance across time.
+* Improved performance across time intervals: the code provided only generates a point-in-time prediction, but the purpose of the software, is to predict the “production curve” of a well - its performance across time.
 The current approach is to model different points in time independently, and apply a naive
 ‘smoothing’ step to enforce production increasing with time.
 Perhaps a different approach is better.
 We have provided actual (observed) values as well as our predictions to support analysis of your model versus ours in this context.

 ### Data
-* There is a separate test set (input.test.tsv) and training set (input.training.tsv ) TSV of relevant data extracted from the NDIC (North Dakota Industrial Commission) website.
+* Training and test sets came pre-defined.
+There is a separate test set (input.test.tsv) and training set (input.training.tsv ) of relevant data extracted from the NDIC (North Dakota
+Industrial Commission) website.

 * A description of the fields can be found in an HTML file.